Skip to content

 .worldforge/reports/benchmark-<timestamp>-<run-id>.json

 The JSON is written through the same renderer used by the worldforge eval and worldforge benchmark commands.
-Markdown and CSV previews in the TUI are regenerated from the same report object, so a screenshot and the saved JSON point at the same numbers.
-Use the path printed in the success toast whenever a benchmark or evaluation result is cited in a PR, release note, paper, or slide.
+Use the preserved report path whenever a benchmark or evaluation result is cited in a PR, release note, paper, or slide.

 First triage step for a surprising number: open the saved JSON, confirm the provider and operation/suite, then rerun the matching CLI command with the same provider and operation.